by 4Q Basket Case

 - Central Mesa – Gets rave reviews for its authentic Mexican.
 This is not a dressed-up Taco Casa.
 I’m not a huge Mexican fan, but have been a couple of times and liked the chorizo tacos.
 On Greensboro Avenue in the entertainment district.

 - Billy’s – Downtown Northport on the same block as City Café (see below).
 Good bar food.
 Signature marinated chicken breast sandwiches.

-- Steamers – Mentioning a closed restaurant only so that you know a mainstay is gone.
+- Steamers – Now a food truck.
+Mentioning a closed restaurant only so that you know a mainstay is gone.
 Some rumors of a reopening, but I don’t believe them.
 If that changes, I’ll update.
 For now, Steamer’s isn’t an option.

 - Surin – On The Strip.
 Excellent Thai food, and reasonably priced.
 Sushi isn’t my thing, but I’m told Surin’s is really good.
 They have a late-night sushi special that draws crowds.

 - Buffalo Phil’s – Bar food and beer on The Strip.
 Excellent food for what it is, and fairly priced.
 My main objection is their seating policy … there isn’t one.
 It’s essentially a seat-yourself free-for-all, whether it’s LSU gameday, or a random Tuesday in February.I haven’t seen any fisticuffs over it, but I have seen some heated disagreements, especially if one party or the other is into his cups.
 Because of the disorganization, I just don’t go there anymore, except at very off non-gameday hours – like, say, lunch in the middle of the week at 3:00.

 I’m not going to get into the debate over which is better.
 But the consensus among TideFans posters, listed in alphabetical order, is: